 Skip to main content

 DeployStack Satellite implements automatic tool discovery from MCP servers across both HTTP/SSE remote endpoints and stdio subprocess servers.
-This unified system provides dynamic tool availability without manual configuration, enabling MCP clients to discover and execute tools through the satellite’s interface.
+This unified system provides dynamic tool availability without manual configuration.

 Current Implementation: Tool discovery fully supports both HTTP/SSE remote MCP servers and stdio subprocess servers through a unified architecture.
-The UnifiedToolDiscoveryManager coordinates discovery across both transport types, merging tools into a single cache for seamless client access.
+The UnifiedToolDiscoveryManager coordinates discovery across both transport types, merging tools into a single cache.This document focuses on the internal tool discovery mechanism.
+To learn how tools are exposed to MCP clients through the hierarchical router pattern, see Hierarchical Router Implementation.

 Technical Overview